wcnoname5/WC_Chang_project/README.md

 <br /><sub><b>Wei-Chen Chang (張瑋宸)</b></sub>
 </a>

-This is for my Brainhack 2023 exercise!
+This repository stores my exercises in Brainhack 2023!
+Mostly exercise of Python wroks and a little bit on analysis (playing) of fMRI data.